-Which Class is Right for Me?
+Freshmen Year: Which Class is Right for Me?

-The Department of Chemistry offers many different pathways that all lead to the successful completion of a BA or BS degree in chemistry.
-Students without AP or equivalent credit have the simplest decision making process: enroll in CHEM 121/123 in the Fall semester.
-Students entering with AP credit or other equivalent preparation have the most flexibility in course selection and they have three different options, which can described below.
+The Department of Chemistry offers several pathways for completing the core curriculum required for chemistry majors as well for the many students who need these courses for other majors and pre-med requirements.
+These paths are summarized in the flow chart below.
+Students without AP/IB or equivalent credit have the simplest decision making process: enroll in CHEM 121/123 in the Fall semester.
+Students considering a chemistry major should add to this CHEM 110 which is a one credit hour seminar which introduces students to research opportunities in the department of chemistry.
+Students entering with AP credit or other equivalent preparation have additional flexibility in course selection as described below.